 - Pain in the lower back, thighs or hips

 - Erectile dysfunction

 Cancer is partly caused due to DNA changes (mutations) that turn on oncogenes (genes that have the potential to cause cancer) or turn off tumour suppressor genes.
-DNA changes are either inherited from a parent or can be acquired during a person’s lifetime.
+DNA changes are either inherited from a parent or acquired during a person’s lifetime.

 The initial screening involves two tests:

 - Prostate-specific antigen (PSA) test: A blood sample is drawn from a vein in your arm and analysed for PSA, a substance that’s naturally produced by your prostate gland.
 It’s normal for a small amount of PSA to be in your bloodstream.
 However, a higher than normal level is indicative of prostate enlargement, infection, inflammation or cancer.